rcky844/knowledge-handbook/Biology/Ecosystem/Abiotic factors.md

 #### Light
 **Rate of photosynthesis**:
-Light intensity affects the rate of [[Photosynthesis]] and hence the growth of plants.
+Light intensity affects the rate of [[photosynthesis]] and hence the growth of plants.
 - <span style="color: lightgreen">Terrestrial habitats</span>
 	- Plants tend to reach a higher position (by growing tall or climbing up other plants) so that they are not blocked from sunlight. (e.g. Ivy)
 	- Plants growing in shady areas have larger leaves to absorb more light for photosynthesis and/or more chlorophyll to absorb more sunlight, so the leaves appear darker.